 A great alternative to explore Barcelona is by bicycle.
 The city has many excellent cycle paths.
 Like most other European cities, Barcelona has a rental system called Bicing which sadly is not available for visitors.

-But that doesn’t mean that you are excluded from cycling Barcelona.
+But that doesn’t mean that you are excluded from cycling in Barcelona.
 Check out bike rentals such as Green Bikes, Ajo Bike, or Born Bike.
 Also, many hotels are renting out bikes to their guests.

 Where to Stay